efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

-The above example will raise an ValueError if the input value is outside [0,1], apply the formula and convert it to string with a given format.
+The above example will raise an ValueError if the input value is outside [0,1], apply the formula and then convert it to string with a given format.

 ``min`` and ``max`` parameters are for the ``Bounded`` parser, ``formula`` obviously for the ``Formula`` parser and ``format`` for the ``ToString`` parser.